makersacademy/bowling-challenge/README.md

 Unit and feature tests use Jasmine, whilst the intgration tests use Cypress.

+### Jasmine
 To run the Jasmine unit and features tests from the terminal, run `npm test`

 To run these tests in the browser, open `public/js/spec/SpecRunner.html` in the browser, which also gives an overview of the public interfaces and functionality of the app.

+### Cypress
+To run the Cypress integration tests, first start the server with `npm start`.
+You should get confirmation in the terminal that it is listening on local host 3000

-To run the Cypress integration tests from the terminal, run `npm run cy` To open the Cypress GUI and see the tests running, run `npx cypress open`
+Once the server is running you can run Cypress from the terminal with `npm run cy`

+Alternatively you can open the Cypress GUI and see it running through the app, with `npx cypress open`

 ## Objectives